BitEU/COMRADE/README.md

   - Auto-layout for new people

 - **💾 Data Persistence**: Robust data management with:
-  - Save/Load data in CSV format
+  - Save/Load projects in ZIP format with file attachments
-  - Import/Export functionality
+  - Backward compatibility with legacy CSV format
+  - Automatic file organization and cleanup
-  - Automatic positioning preservation
+  - Preserves all relationships and positioning

 - **⌨️ Keyboard Controls**: Full keyboard support for efficient workflow